 Salinger witnessed first-hand the rise to power of the Nazi regime.
 After the war, he was hospitalized for depression and post-traumatic stress disorder.
 After the hospital, Salinger began work on The Catcher in the Rye.

 Before its publication, Salinger published many short stories in story magazines.
-In 1948 his famous story “A Perfect Day for Bananafish” came to light in The New Yorker, which has also published many of his later works, including nine stories, Go see Eddie and Fanny and zooey.
-Salinger was also into the Zen Buddhist and Vedantic yoga.
-In 1951, Salinger issued his only full-length novel, The Catcher in the Rye, which put him on the national stage.
-2010 marked his last year of life.
+In 1948, his famous story “A Perfect Day for Bananafish” came to light in The New Yorker, which has also published many of his later works, including nine stories.
+In 1951, Salinger issued his only full-length novel, The Catcher in the Rye, which put him on the national stage and 2010 marked his last year of life.

 Written by: J.D.
 Salinger